sindresorhus/ky/readme.md

 Type: `Function[]`\
 Default: `[]`

 This hook enables you to modify the request right before retry.
 Ky will make no further changes to the request after this.
-The hook function receives the normalized request and options, an error instance and the retry count as arguments.
+The hook function receives the normalized request and options, the failed response, an error instance and the retry count as arguments.
 You could, for example, modify `request.headers` here.

 ```js
 import ky from 'ky';